ErpNetDocs/tech/advanced/user-data-attributes/domain-with-property-allowed-values.md

+>[!Note]
-   **Note:** This field should have a value ONLY if "Limit To Allowed Values" has a check mark and "Allowed Values Entity Name" does NOT have a value.
+>This field should have a value ONLY if "Limit To Allowed Values" has a check mark and "Allowed Values Entity Name" does NOT have a value.

 4. (Default, Lowest Priority) The domain is the range of the "Property Allowed Values" listed in the Gen_Property_Allowed_Values sub-table.